 Digitizing pages from books makes them available online, but all that allows users to do is look at each page image.
-They cannot search the text or pick certain pages or features without going thru page by page.
+They cannot search the text or pick certain pages or features without going through the text page by page.

 OCR, or Optical Character Recognition, is a process that recognizes alpha numerical characters on printed page images and converts them to a machine-readable text file.
 OCR is what makes it possible to search through the text of a digitized book.